 I suggest the Gun Safety information above be updated to follow.
 These ideas are more restrictive, however, we as a community have to do something to protective ourselves.

-- Citizen’s should not own or carry an AR-15 or other machine gun.
-These gun’s were meant for the Military, either active or irregular.
+- Citizens should not own or carry an AR-15 or other machine guns.
+The guns are meant for the Military, either active or irregular.

 - Develop a buy-back program potentially funded as a mission program by large evangelical churches in large cities.

-- The program must be implemented so as many guns as possible are removed off the street and out of homes.
+- The program must be implemented so as many guns as possible are removed off the street and in homes.

 - People must be paid for their deposit of illegal guns.